Using His “Why”: Q&A with Jalal Alabsi

 Jalal Alabsi is many things: he’s a formerly-practicing doctor, he’s an immigrant from Yemen, he’s a resident of San Francisco’s Tenderloin neighborhood.
 All these identities and more come together to inform his comprehensive work to end food insecurity in his community.
 From securing funding for halal food vouchers to lowering stigma around accessing assistance, Jalal has collaborated with organizations like our partner Tenderloin Neighborhood Development Corporation (TNDC) to help end hunger.

-Jalal’s years of successful activism are exactly why our partners at the Tenderloin Neighborhood Development Center (TNDC) suggested him when the Food Bank asked for nominees for the first-ever Elevating Voices: Power Summit.
+Jalal’s years of successful activism are exactly why our partners at TNDC suggested him when the Food Bank asked for nominees for the first-ever Elevating Voices: Power Summit.
 Hosted by Feeding America in Washington, D.C., the Summit brought together activists who have lived experience with food insecurity and connected them with key decision makers to discuss effective solutions to hunger.

 We caught up with Jalal to hear more about the Summit and his work in the Tenderloin.